case studies.

 Result: 731 unique bookings in 7 months, allowing business to boom while staying open and safe

-project summary.
+Project summary.

 In order to stay open during the pandemic, this small business needed to create a website with an online booking platform to control the number of people in the store.
 I designed and implemented a business website that showcases their work and allows customers to book appointments, allowing them to stay in business and stay healthy and safe.
-They have had 731 unique bookings in the first seven months of the site being operational, and business is booming.
+They had 731 unique bookings in the first seven months of the site being operational, and business is booming.

 A small business booms despite the pandemic downturn.

-my role in the project.
+My role in the project.

 I designed and implemented this site in Wix, a platform that allowed the business owner to go in and make changes as he needed to, and to manage his bookings easily.
 The owner has a long history of being in punk bands and a part of the punk culture, so the site reflects that in its aesthetics, while staying professional.